Faites appel à un texteur désigné

 Driving and using your cell phone?
 Choose one!
-A call or text message will never be as important as your life or that of others.
+A call, a text message, a notification, changing the song, however important... will never be as important as your life or that of others.

-Using a cell phone while driving considerably increases the risk of an accident.
+Using an electronic device while driving considerably increases the risk of an accident.

 For more concrete idea of the dangers of using a cell phone at the wheel, go to our section entitled Did You Know?